BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-zsh.md

 layout: post
 title: Zsh is awesome!
 feature-img: "assets/img/sample_feature_img.png"
-tags: [test, sample]
+tags: [how-to]
 ---

-some general introductive words
+Many Linux distributions bring along [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as the standard shell.
+Thus, I have been using it for years.
+However, a couple of month ago I was made aware of [Z shell (Zsh)](http://www.zsh.org/) and have been using ever it since on a daily basis.
+In this time, I have come to love it and enjoy working with it.
+Thus, I want to outline some of my key findings and learnings in this post.

 ### Zsh
+Compared to Bash Zsh offers a wide variate of different advantages.
+Those that I have learned to appreciate most are the following:

+##### Ease of Use
+Zsh is much more powerful than Bash when it comes to tab completion.
+Just as an example see

+##### Customizability
+Themes and Plugins

 #### Install Zsh
-Obviously, howto install Zsh is quite specific for you OS.
+Obviously, how to install Zsh is quite specific for you OS.
 During playing around with Zsh I have come across a nice [installation guide](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) you may want to review.

+If you want to make Zsh your default shell you only need to execute the following command:
+> chsh -s /bin/zsh

 ### Prezto — "Instantly Awesome Zsh"